jamboxgames/website/job-posts/operations-intern.md

 You will get to interact and work directly with our senior members who have stellar careers.

-You will interface with Clients and our Product & Tech Teams.
+You will interface with Clients and our kick-ass Product & Tech Teams.

+Fun-Friday every Fridays (your favourite food and drinks are on the house)

 **PS**
 If a few terms here seem new, please Google them.
 We love self-learning, let us know what you learned.